sparrowhawktech/.github/profile/README.md

 **Chemical**

-* Development of Chemical Reaction Cataloging and Search Engine for Novartis through
+* Development of Chemical Reaction Cataloging and Search Engine for Novartis
 * Development of Chemical Test Management, Control, and Approval System for European Lead Factory (EU consortium).

 **Nuclear and aerospace**